TomBoj/BT_Phonetic_Search/README.txt

 by Thomas Bottjer

+This program was written in Eclipse Indigo on Windows 7 Service Pack 1.

 -----BUILDING THE PROGRAM IN WINDOWS-----

 To build the Main program from the command line, first change the directory to the